Skip to content

 So how much can I get on a disc, then?

-• 7″ at 45rpm – 3 to 4 minutes
+• 7″ at 45rpm – 4 minutes

-• 7″ at 33rpm – 4 to 6 minutes
+• 7″ at 33rpm – 6 minutes

-• 10″ at 45rpm – 5 to 9 minutes
+• 10″ at 45rpm – 7 minutes

-• 10″ at 33rpm – 9 to 12 minutes
+• 10″ at 33rpm – 12 minutes

-• 12″ at 45rpm – 7 to 10 minutes
+• 12″ at 45rpm – 10 minutes

-• 12″ at 33rpm – 15 to 18 minutes
+• 12″ at 33rpm – 18 minutes

 I’ve got records that last longer than that…

-Also, some of the horrible cheapo record players that people have these days have an ‘auto stop’ thing, which basically means the motor gets cut off at the end of a side.
+Also, some of the cheapo record players that people have these days have an ‘auto stop’ thing, which basically means the motor gets cut off at the end of a side.
 Or to be more accurate, *near* the end of a side.
 The result is that if I cut something past the standard point where the inner lock groove on a 12″ disc would be, there’s a good chance that the thing will just stop playing.
-The lock diameter on a 7″ is actually smaller, and many commercial discs from the ’60s onwards have been cut very close to that indeed, so there’s a good chance that they don’t play properly on those crappy players either, but I don’t have one to check the theory.
+The lock diameter on a 7″ is smaller again, and many commercial discs from the ’60s onwards have been cut very close to that indeed, so there’s a good chance that they don’t play properly on those crappy players either, but I don’t have one to check the theory.
 Anyway, best not risk it, eh?

 But I need my records to sound really loud!

-Do you really?
-Are you sure about that?
-I’ve mentioned ‘the loudness wars’ elsewhere on this site, but it’s worth perhaps having another rant about it here.
-This all goes back to the 1950s and 1960s, when the two main outlets for rock and roll were radio stations and jukeboxes.
-That’s when radio stations really started employing compressors and limiters to make their signal appear to be louder than the competition, so when Bobby and Angie were out cruising the strip in their dad’s Oldmobile (or in the UK, driving around the town centre in mum’s Morris 1000) and they twiddled the AM radio dial, they’d stop on the station that jumped out of the speakers.
+I’ve mentioned ‘the loudness wars’ elsewhere on this page – probably in the next section actually, I’m not great at planning – but it’s worth perhaps having another ‘chat’ about it here, as it’s maybe a little different when it comes to records rather than CD/digital.
+It all goes back to the 1950s and 1960s, when the two main outlets for rock and roll were radio stations and jukeboxes.
+That’s when radio stations really started employing compressors and limiters to make their signal appear to be ‘louder’ than the competition, so when Bobby and Angie were out cruising the strip in their dad’s Oldsmobile (or in the UK, driving around the ring road in mum’s Morris 1000) and they twiddled the AM radio dial, they’d stop on the station that jumped out of the speakers.

 Likewise when down at the cafe, pumping coins into the jukebox.
 The amp volume on those was always pre-set by the owner, so the punters couldn’t mess around with it.
 So, cutting a record ‘louder’ would mean that there was more chance of it being heard above the chatter, coffee machines, clinking of coke bottles and the sounds of fighting.
 This also meant that these records would absolutely blast out of the little portable record players that were commonplace at parties in the ’60s and ’70s, despite their amps only putting out a couple of watts at best.

 Anyway, that’s continued to this day.
-Setting aside the squashed dynamic range of most digital recordings these days, there’s a desire to still have vinyl records cut at the loudest volume possible.
+Setting aside the squashed dynamic range of most digital recordings in the 21st century, there’s a desire to still have vinyl records cut at the loudest volume possible.
 Now there is the factor of signal to noise ratio to consider, i.e. you want the music to be heard above the surface noise that is an inherent part of the vinyl format (no matter how or where it’s cut).
 But once you get past that, you don’t need everything to be cut at +9db slamming into the red all the bloody time.
 Amplifiers have volume controls.
 DJ mixers have gain knobs.

-The louder you cut a record, the more distorted it will sound overall (and the more strain it puts on my equipment), the more problems there will be with sibilance (see below), the more compromises you have to make with frequency range, and the less time you have to play with.
+The louder you cut a record, the more distorted it will sound overall (and the more strain it puts on my equipment), the more problems there will be with sibilance etc., the more compromises you have to make with frequency range, and the less time you have to play with.
 I’d much rather you had to turn the amp up a bit than make a record that sounded loud but crap.

 Okay, okay, calm down… What about all this stuff about bass having to be mono?